Scott Underwood

 Scott Underwood (born c.
-1966) is an American college football coach.
-He is the head football coach for Southwest Minnesota State University, a position he has held since 2022.
+1966) is an American former college football coach.
+He served as the head football coach at Southwest Minnesota State University from 2022 until his retirement in 2026.
 He previously was the head football coach for St. Cloud State University from 2008 until the football program was dropped in 2019.
 He previously coached for Augustana (IL), Sioux Falls, and North Dakota.
 He played football for Augustana as a defensive back.

+On September 20, 2026, Underwood announced his retirement, effective immediately.
+Defensive coordinator Levi Bullerman was named interim head coach for the remainder of the season.